 5. Take a selfie at the world’s greatest view over Torne Valley

-The sleek glass box sits in a slope on the mountain Luppio, surrounded by pinetrees and bare rocks, floating over the treeline.
-Inside you’ll find the White Guide recommended café and restaurant Utblick, which serves locally produced food with flavours inspired by the region.
-Pick any seat in the restaurant and we promise you a fantastic view over Sweden, Finland and Torne River — the world’s greatest view over Torne Valley!
-Snap a picture at the selife-spot and don’t forget to use their hashtags that you’ll find scribbled on the huge windows.
+The wooden structures are almost hidden on the mountain Luppio, surrounded by pinetrees and bare rocks, floating above the treeline.
+Here you’ll find Lapland View Lodge, a place to eat and sleep with a fantastic view over Sweden, Finland and Torne River — the world’s greatest view over Torne Valley!
 Take the opportunity to explore the surroundings, hike up to the mountaintop and enjoy the panorama.

 6. Shop, eat and dance at the largest market in Heart of Lapland